 On December 28, 2020, the Company closed its initial public offering ("IPO") and sold 1,270,589 units, consisting of (a) one share of the Company's common stock (or, at the purchaser's election, one share of Series B Convertible Preferred Stock), (b) one Series A warrant (the "Series A Warrants") to purchase one share of the Company's common stock at an exercise price equal to \$8.50 per share, exercisable until the fifth anniversary of the issuance date, and (c) one Series B warrant (the "Series B Warrants") to purchase one share of the Company's common stock at an exercise price equal to \$17.00 per share, exercisable until the fifth anniversary of the issuance date and subject to certain adjustment and cashless exercise provisions.
 The public offering price of the shares sold in the IPO was \$17.00 per unit.
-In aggregate, the units issued in the offering generated \$17,732,448 in net proceeds, which amount is net of \$1,714,001 in underwriters' discount and commissions, and \$2,153,564 in offering costs.
-Offering costs include underwriters' warrants to acquire up to 63,529 shares with an exercise price of \$18.70 per share, exercisable until the fifth anniversary of the issuance date.
-The Company also issued to the underwriter an option, exercisable one or more times in whole or in part, to purchase up to 190,588 additional shares of common stock and/or Series A Warrants to purchase up to an aggregate of 190,588 shares of common stock, in any combinations thereof, from us at the public offering price per security, less the underwriting discounts and commissions, for 45 days after the date of the IPO to cover over-allotments, if any (the "Over-Allotment Option").
+In aggregate, the units issued in the offering costs include underwriters' warrants to acquire up to 63,529 shares with an exercise price of \$18.70 per share, exercisable until the fifth anniversary of \$18.70 per share, exercisable until the fifth anniversary of the issuance to the underwriter an option, exercisable one or more times in whole or in part, to purchase up to 190,588 additional shares of common stock and/or Series A Warrants to purchase up to an aggregate of 190,588 shares of common stock and/or Series B Warrants to purchase up to an aggregate of 190,588 shares of common stock and/or Series B Warrants to purchase up to an aggregate of 190,588 shares of common stock and/or Series B Warrants to purchase up to an aggregate of 190,588 shares of common stock and/or Series B Warrants to purchase up to an aggregate of 190,588 shares of common stock and/or Series B Warrants to purchase up to an aggregate of 190,588 shares of common stock and/or Series B Warrants to purchase up to an aggregate of 190,588 shares of common stock and/or Series B Warrants to purchase up to an aggregate of 190,588 shares of common stock and/or Series B Warrants to purchase up to an aggregate of 190,588 shares of common stock